 H4320 Advanced Placement Italian - This is an advanced language and culture course in which students study grammar, read from a selection of fictional and non-fictional materials, and further develop their communicative skills.
 The course reflects current thinking regarding second language instruction and acquisition.
 Its aim is to develop listening, speaking, reading, and writing skills within a cultural frame of reference reflective of the richness of the Italian language and culture.
 The course will also focus on the structural aspects of the language while interweaving cultural content throughout the course.
 College credit is possible if students achieve a 3 or higher on the AP test.
-Similarly, taking the AP test is required if students want to earn a weighted grade credit toward their GPA.
 SUMMER ASSIGNMENT REQUIRED.